jchodev/clean-arch-mvvm/README.md

 │   │
 └───base module
-    │  stored base class concept
+    │  stored base class concept └───jetpack-design-lib
+    │  stored common jetpack compose (like theme, dialog ...etc) │   │
 │   │
-│   │
 └───asset-page <--module 1
-    │   with Clean Architecture with MVVM
+    │   with Clean Architecture with MVI and fragment (base on activity) │   │
-    │   │
 └───market-page <--module 2
-    │   with Clean Architecture with MVVM
+    │   with Clean Architecture with MVVM and fragment (base on activity) │   │
-    │   │
 ```